Serengeti National Park—the name you likely hear when someone talks about the Ultimate African Safari experience!

 The Serengeti is one of the most popular tourist destinations in Africa, and for good reason.
 With its vast open plains, stunning wildlife, and rich cultural heritage, it’s a place where you can truly experience the beauty and majesty of nature.
 Here are some of our best tour options to help you make the most of your visit to the Serengeti.

 The Serengeti safari

 The Serengeti Safari is one of the most thrilling sites to experience when you visit the Serengeti.
 You will see plenty of wildlife from your safari vehicle.
-The Serengeti is a vast national park, so it’s highly recommended to spend a minimum of four days exploring wildlife sightings, such as the Big Five.
+The Serengeti is a vast national park, so it’s highly recommended to spend a minimum of five days exploring wildlife sightings, such as the Big Five.

 Since it comprises vast plains, you will need to spend some time looking for the Big Five.
 However, this wouldn’t be a problem if you had a reliable and experienced guide by your side.
 With a guide, you will be taken to golden wildlife spots where you can witness wildebeest herds that stretch all the way into the Ngorongoro Crater.

 Safari goers will surely be thrilled to be going to the Serengeti for a week-long safari adventure that can include the Grumeti and Mara River crossing where the wildebeest migration becomes quite intense.
 This tour starts from Arusha, heading to the western corridor, where there are always vast herds of wildlife.